LeoBlanchette/biblical_cosmology_ai_assisted/4_moon_patterns.md

 - **Faithfulness**: The moon’s consistent cycles symbolize faithfulness and reliability, reflecting divine constancy and the unchanging nature of God’s laws.
 - **Guidance**: The moon serves as a light to the righteous and darkness to sinners in the name of the Lord (1 Enoch 41:8), highlighting its role in divine guidance and judgment.
 - **Reflection and Generation**: The moon’s light, generated through a dynamic process of transferring light to herself from the sun, symbolizes the concept of receiving and reflecting divine truth and wisdom.
+This may be likened to how Moses' face shone after speaking with God - an absorption and re-emission.